romantic668/angular-ionic-starter/README.md

 ### Acknowledgements

-- @qdouble and all other contributors for the amazing [angular-webpack2-starter](https://github.com/qdouble/angular-webpack2-starter) starter
+- @qdouble for the amazing [angular-webpack2-starter](https://github.com/qdouble/angular-webpack2-starter) starter, especially the Universal parts
 - @mirkonasato for the inspiration on how to link Ionic (& Cordova) to Webpack [ionic2-webpack2-start](https://github.com/mirkonasato/ionic2-webpack2-starter)
+- @angularclass for creating and keeping up to date the best Angular starter.
+Awesome job [angular-webpack2-starter](https://github.com/AngularClass/angular2-webpack-starter) starter